2026 Conference Agenda

 4:00 - 6:00 pm

-Join fellow attendees for happy hour!
+Join fellow attendees for happy hour to kick off the conference!
 We will also have pre-registration set up to get your name tag, conference info, and drink tickets for the happy hour.
+Food truck fare available on site- pizza, chicken wraps, nachos, fries, fried pickles, pretzels and more at the Crispy Business Food Truck.

 Sponsored by: